kashyapaniyarepola/JS-GUI/README.md

 # JS-GUI
-A desktop application for managing Quarry infomation
+A desktop application for locating the best places for sustainable quarry mining with the least amount of environmental effect.